Andu7789/Jobsite/ReadMe.md

 The scope of the project was to create a website where I could use Google Maps effectively.
 I decided on a Jobs search website as it provided the opportunity to use lots of different geographical locations within the Uk and thus utiliese the maps functionality.

-I took inspiration from [Fish4Jobs](https://www.fish4.co.uk/jobs//)to see which features they provided and to see if I could work out how to replicate them.
+I took inspiration from [Fish4Jobs](https://www.fish4.co.uk/jobs//) to see which features they provided and to see if I could work out how to replicate them.

 ### Structure